Ode to Joy, now with an arrangement offering a challenging and interesting set of left hand chords for students in their

 But at first, I simplify the melody so they can concentrate on reading the notes:

 With only minimal fingering, kids read this song just like "Snakes," except I warn them that there are some skips hiding in some of the measures.
-We go looking for the skips (or thirds), and circle them with a colored pen.
+Sometimes we go looking for the skips (or thirds), and circle them with a colored pen.

 This free kids' sheet music is a simplified version of Beethoven's actual rhythm.
 (But they may play it with the dotted rhythm anyway, if they have ever heard it before!)

 Another change I have made is to turn the melody UP at the end of line 3 instead of down, in order to contain the melody within one hand.
 That way,we can add chords in a few weeks or months when the melody is very strong.